 - Most, if not all the doors that lead off from the staircase will need to be upgraded to give this fire resistance or be replaced with fire doors.

-- If your stairs lead to an open plan living area, they will either need to be enclosed with partition walls to keep the escape route protected, or you will need to install a sprinkler system in the open plan area.
+- If your stairs lead to an open plan living area, they will either need to be enclosed with partition walls to keep the escape route protected, or you will need to install a sprinkler system in the open plan area and separate the ground floor from the first-floor escape route.

 - The materials used in your loft conversion, such as the flooring, doors, walls and loft stairs all need to offer at least 30 minutes of fire resistance.